itsadityakr/cocos-creator-2d/README.md

 * Spawns prefabs at random positions in a defined area.
 * Removes all spawned prefabs when the "Remove All" button is clicked.

+**What We Learned:**

+* How to expose variables to the Cocos Creator editor using `@property`.
+* How to spawn prefabs dynamically using `cc.instantiate`.
+* How to manage a spawn area by calculating its size and using random positions.
+* How to remove all children from a node with `removeAllChildren()`.
+* How to link UI buttons to functions for interactive gameplay.

 ---